 Adjustable Discharge Shoot Direction

 Discharge shoot controls are often quality-of-life features.
-But they can also increase the clearing efficiency.
+They can also increase snow-clearing efficiency.

 Dead Man’s Switch

 Snow blowers are generally safer to use than lawnmowers, but that doesn’t mean the spinning auger isn’t dangerous.
 A dead man’s switch is essential for quickly stopping the auger and impeller, preferably when releasing the grips.

 Heated grips aren’t a must-have feature in snow blowers for Canadians.
 But they can help a lot in keeping you comfortable and active.
 Additionally, heated grips can let you operate the snow blower with thinner gloves, making it easier to work small levers and buttons.

 Finding the best snow blower in Canada may come down to additional considerations.

 - Skid Shoes.
 Many look at skid shoes and see them as must-have components to clear gravel pathways.
 But it would help if you still had at least a two-stage gas-powered snow blower.
 That said, skid shoes provide more height adjustability and help you get the necessary lift to handle gravel driveways and pathways safely.

 - Headlights.
 Not everyone clears snow at night, especially when using a gas-powered snow blower.
 It can be a bit noisy for the neighbours.
 But that doesn’t mean LED headlights aren’t helpful.
 You can use them at the crack of dawn for better visibility and at night.
 Furthermore, they make you more visible to drivers and pedestrians should you venture off the driveway and into the sidewalk or street.